Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Which Is Better?

 Shimano 105 Di2 groupset (left side) vs. SRAM Rival eTap AXS groupset (right side).

-In this article, I compare the two most affordable electronic road bike groupsets on the market: Shimano 105 Di2 and SRAM Rival AXS.
+In this article, I compare the two most affordable electronic road bike groupsets of Western brands: Shimano 105 Di2 and SRAM Rival AXS.

 As a Shimano Di2 user, I’ve also tried AXS, and I’ll share my experience with you below.

-Both groupsets are excellent options, but which is the best for you depends on your specific requirements, preferences, and budget.
+Both groupsets are excellent options, but which is best depends on your specific requirements, preferences, and budget.
+The main difference is that Rival is wireless, so it’s easier to install when you are building your bike.
+105 Di2, on the other hand, is lighter, has a longer battery life, and is more reliable for front derailleur shifting.
 That’s why I suggest testing them out before making your decision.

 Let’s examine them in detail.